Training-Free Vector Quantization via Gaussian VAEs: Gaussian Quant: Vector Quantization using Gaussian VAE

 \subsection{Theoretical Relationship between the Codebook Size and Quantization Error}

-Why GQ works and how to select $K$ are not straightforward questions.
-Theoretically, we show that GQ preserves the rate-distortion property of the Gaussian VAE: when the bitrate $\log K$ matches the bits-back coding bitrate of the Gaussian VAE, the quantization error is small.
-More specifically, we show that the probability of large quantization error decays doubly exponentially as the codebook bitrate $\log K$ exceeds the bits-back coding bitrate $D_{KL}(q(Z_i|X)||\mathcal{N}(0,1))$. \begin{theorem} Denote the mean and standard deviation of $q(Z_i|X=x)$ as $\mu_i$ and $\sigma_i$, respectively.
-Assuming that the product and sum satisfy $|\mu_i\sigma_i| \leq c_1$ and $|\mu_i| + |\sigma_i| \leq c_2$, the probability of a quantization error $|\hat{z}_i - \mu_i| \geq \sigma_i$ decays doubly exponentially with respect to the number of nats $t$ by which the codebook bitrate $\log K$ exceeds the bits-back coding bitrate. \textit{i.e.},
+Why GQ works and how to choose $K$ are not obvious.
+Theoretically, we show that GQ preserves the rate-distortion properties of the Gaussian VAE: when the codebook bitrate $\log K$ matches the bits-back coding rate $R_i$ of the Gaussian VAE, the quantization error is small.
+More specifically, we denote the event $|\hat{z}_i-\mu_i|\ge\sigma_i$ as large quantization error.
+Then, we show that the probability of a large quantization error decays doubly exponentially as the codebook bitrate $\log K$ exceeds the bits-back coding rate $R_i$. \begin{theorem} Denote the mean and standard deviation of $q(Z_i|X=x)$ as $\mu_i$ and $\sigma_i$, respectively.
+We assume $|\mu_i\sigma_i|\le c_1$ and $|\mu_i|+|\sigma_i|\le c_2$.
+Given a fixed $R_i = D_{KL}(q(Z_i|X)||\mathcal{N}(0,1))$, the probability of a quantization error $|\hat{z}_i - \mu_i| \geq \sigma_i$ decays doubly exponentially with the number of nats $t$ by which the codebook bitrate $\log K$ exceeds the bits-back coding rate.
+That is,

-\end{theorem} Conversely, when the codebook bitrate $\log K$ is smaller than the bits-back coding bitrate, the probability of large quantization error increases exponentially toward $1$.
-More specifically, we show that the probability of large quantization error increases exponentially when the codebook bitrate $\log K$ is lower than the bits-back bitrate $D_{KL}(q(Z_i|X)||\mathcal{N}(0,1))$. \begin{theorem} The probability of a quantization error $|\hat{z}_i - \mu_i| \ge \sigma_i$ increases exponentially with respect to the number of nats $t$ by which the codebook bitrate $\log K$ is lower than the bits-back coding bitrate, \textit{i.e.},
+\end{theorem} Conversely, when the codebook bitrate $\log K$ is smaller than the bits-back coding rate $R_i$, the probability of a large quantization error increases exponentially toward $1$. \begin{theorem} Following Theorem~\ref{thm:ach}, the probability of a quantization error $|\hat{z}_i - \mu_i| \ge \sigma_i$ increases exponentially with the number of nats $t$ by which the codebook bitrate $\log K$ falls below the bits-back coding rate.
+That is,